 By mid-April, we begin to observe a decline in daily deaths in some states including New York, New Jersey, Connecticut, Massachusetts, and Pennsylvania.
 Daily deaths continued to rise or plateau throughout April, May, and June in other states such as Louisiana, Mississippi, and Georgia.
 In June we see a rise in daily deaths in Texas, Arizona, Alabama, and Arkansas.
 The June trends continued into July with additional states seeing daily deaths increase including Florida and South Carolina We will continue to monitor these trends and many others as the data is updated each week.

-Starting July 5th, the daily deaths in the United States in 2020 were once again over 10% higher than expected.
+Starting July 4th, the daily deaths in the United States in 2020 were once again over 10% higher than expected.
 On July 17th, daily deaths were over 15% higher than previous years for the first time since April 25th.
+From mid-August to the end of October daily deaths declined, but started increasing again in November.
+On December 7, 2020 average daily deaths hit a new peak with deaths 31% higher than expected.

 We looked at a 7-day (date +/-3 days) moving average of daily deaths in the United States for 2020.
 To compare deaths in excess of historic levels, we built a 95 percent confidence interval around the mean moving average of daily death for years 2014 through 2019; we excluded 2018 in our historical estimates due to questions about the validity of the date of death in that year.
 The month and year of death were known for all individuals included; for some observations exact date of death was unknown.
 Deaths with unknown date were distributed equally across days of the month death occurred.
 Due to the low number of daily deaths in Alaska, the state has been excluded from this analysis.